Mutual fund: Disadvantages

+Sometimes investors in mutual funds can face tax bills for taxes incurred before they bought into the fund.

+John Bogle preferred mutual funds, regarding ETFs as encouraging trading and speculation.
+He was opposed to ETFs for high-fee actively-managed funds, and noted that many investors failed to capture the full returns of their funds by chasing returns (buying high and selling low).

 Expenses

 Investors in a mutual fund pay the fund's expenses.
 Some of these expenses reduce the value of an investor's account; others are paid by the fund and reduce net asset value.

 These expenses fall into five categories:

 Management fee

 The management fee is paid by the fund to the management company or sponsor that organizes the fund, provides the portfolio management or investment advisory services, and normally lends its brand name to the fund.
 The fund manager may also provide other administrative services.
 The management fee often has breakpoints, which means that it declines in percentage as the invested amount (in either the specific fund or in the fund family as a whole) increases.
 The fund's board reviews the management fee annually.
 Fund shareholders must vote on any proposed increase, but the fund manager or sponsor can agree to waive some or all of the management fees in order to lower the fund's expense ratio.

 Index funds generally charge a lower management fee than actively-managed funds.